 They see on a day-to-day basis the benefits of digital marketing.
 However, the challenge of engaging digitally with customers is a steep learning curve.
 Whilst learnings and digital strategies are maturing, the technology backend for many of these businesses is holding them back from making real gains.

 The digital set-up tools and technologies don’t necessarily talk to each other.
-Data silos abound which has led to the deployment of multiple analytics tools throughout organisations.
+Data silos abound which has led to the deployment of multiple analytics tools throughout organizations.
 The goal of a unified platform to engage customers throughout their lifecycle and via multiple platforms is, for many, still a dream.

 Since smartphones are now at a more affordable level in India, app usage has spiraled, driven by millennials and mobile-savvy consumers.
-Digitally advanced companies are shaping consumer behaviour.
+Digitally advanced companies are shaping consumer behavior.
 As a consequence, consumers now expect a similar level of service from all businesses they interact with – whether they are advanced in their digital strategy or not.

-The retail industry, for one, has been slow to capitalise on this trend.
+The retail industry, for one, has been slow to capitalize on this trend.
 I believe the digital influence is not at the ‘do or die’ stage yet for this sector so the perceived value benefit is quite low.

 Another sector that has been slow to grasp the changing digital environment is pharmaceutical and health care.
 Individuals are taking greater control of their own health treatments.
 Pharma companies must recognise this new decision-making power and develop better ways to engage with consumers.
 The clinical environment is also changing fundamentally.
 Physicians’ time will change dramatically.
 Shifting to spending a smaller proportion of their time ordering diagnostics and interpreting results to more on the social elements of healthcare – helping patients and families think through treatment options.